 - Lunch at a local restaurant

-Our first visit for the day is Renge-ji – a temple is known for its garden, which reflects the beauty of seasonal change.
-Autumn when the maple leaves change colour, is the best season to visit.
+Our first visit for the day is Renge-ji – a temple garden known for reflecting the beauty of seasonal change.
 Capturing the essence of Japanese gardens, it includes a central pond surrounded by plantings linking to the hillside beyond.
 Stones, bridge and plantings are all reflected on the water-surface, giving a sense of spaciousness.

 We then transfer to the station and take the JR Super Express shinkansen train to Tokyo.
 (Overnight Tokyo) BL